 2013 – MPHC enters our first Vic League and Vic League Reserves teams as a result of the Hockey Victoria competition restructure.
 Five more premierships were achieved.

 2014 – Won our first Vic League premierships — Men’s Vic League 2 and Vic League 2 Reserves.
 Men’s VL2 promoted to Vic League 1.

 2015 – MPHC celebrated our 20th year as a hockey club.
 We had 18 Junior representative players in the Southern Sharks and 1 in the Victorian Invitational Indoor Team.
 The Women’s section grew from 5 to 6 teams and the Women’s Vic League 1 finished in the top 4.
 Men’s Pennant D&F were entered as well as Women’s Pennant E.

 2016 – Achieved promotion to Men’s Vic League 1 and finished 2nd, runners up in the Grand Final.

 2018 – Women’s Vic League 1, Under 12 Mixed Pennant South and Under 14 Mixed South were semi-finalists.
-Under 12 Girls were prelim finalists, Under 14 Mixed Pennant South East were grand finalists.
+Under 12 Girls were preliminary finalists, Under 14 Mixed Pennant South East were grand finalists.
 The Peninsula Women’s Hockey Association had Falcons Blue as premiers and Falcons Green as Runners up.
-Our own Courtney Kersey won Women’s Vic League 1 Best and Fairest for the entire competition, and Robyn Bannerman was a finalist for the Hockey Victoria Community Official of the year.
+Our own Courtney Kersey won Women’s Vic League 1 Best and Fairest for the entire competition.